Extraction rules

 Extraction rules allow you to specify rules which will be applied to resulting HTML to extract values in JSON format.

-Rules are passed in extract_rules parameter.
+Rules are passed with extract_rules parameter.

 Extraction rules parameter is an object in which each key specifies a CSS selector in either simple or extended form.
 In the response, you'll get a JSON, instead of HTML, in which keys are the same as in the extract_rules query param and values are extracted according to the provided rules.